aaronlademann-wf/over_react/.github/CONTRIBUTING.md

 ## Developer Workflow

-The `over_react` developer workflow couldn't be any more simple!
+The `over_react` developer workflow could not be any more simple!

 To serve the demos within `web/`, or start the transformer, run: